lapostoj/lapostoj.fr/src/pages/articles/2019-01-17---The-Culture-Code/index.md

 1. You are all supporting actors.
 2. Always check your impulses.
 3. Never enter a scene unless you are needed.
-4. Save your fellow actor, don’t worry about the piece.
+4. Save your fellow actor, don't worry about the piece.
 5. Your prime responsibility is to support.
 6. Work at the top of your brains at all times.
 7. Never underestimate or condescend to the audience.